gustmic/dbt_demo1/README.md

 # dbt_demo1

 ## Description
-This project aims to examine hot DBT (Data Building Tool) is used in building and managing SQL pipelines in a BigQuery (GCP).
+This project aims to examine how DBT (Data Building Tool) is used in building and managing SQL pipelines in a BigQuery (GCP).

 ## Data
 Placeholder.